nolash/go-vise/README.md

 # festive: A Constrained Size Output Virtual Machine

-An attempt at defining a small VM to create a stack machine for size-constrained clients and servers.
+An attempt at defining a small VM to handle menu interaction for size-constrained clients and servers.

 Original motivation was to create a simple templating renderer for USSD clients, combined with an agnostic data-retrieval reference that may conceal any level of complexity.